hilbix/oath-auth/README.md

   - You can install it on Debian with `sudo apt-get install libpam-google-authenticator`
 - However this only installs a commandline tool to setup OATH, but not to use OATH from your shell scripts or other services.

-This here is a wrapper to call `/lib/security/pam_google_authenticator.so` from shell level.
+This here is a wrapper to call `/lib/security/pam_google_authenticator.so` (or wherever it hides) from shell level.
 Actually you can call each PAM security module this way.